Measure AC & DC Currents with Arduino and ACS758 Sensor

 With a supply of 5V (single or dual) the typical device sensitivity is 10mV/A. The sensitivity as defined in device datasheet is the change in device output in response to a 1 A change through the primary conductor.
 For example when a single supply is used and with primary current of 5 Amps then the device output is: VIOUT(Q) + 5 x 10mV = 2.5 + 0.05 = 2.550V.

-Measure AC & DC currents with Arduino and ACS758 sensor circuit:
+Measure AC & DC Current with Arduino and ACS758 Sensor Circuit:

 Project circuit diagram is shown below (click on the image for better view).